Starcounter/Docs/docs/topic-guides/blendable-web-apps/starcounter-design-system.md

 Starcounter Design System consists of 4 layers:

 1. Underwear.css - a modern-looking default stylesheet
-2. Uniform - a library of UI patterns and custom elements to be used in a separated presentation layer
+2. Uniform - a library of UI patterns and custom elements to use in a separated presentation layer
 3. Customization through Themes and CSS custom properties
 4. Free, hackable world of HTML, CSS & JS